ibm-cloud-docs/containers/vpc_lbaas.md

 * You can register up to 128 subdomains for VPC load balancer hostnames.
 This limit can be lifted on request by opening a [support case](/docs/get-support?topic=get-support-using-avatar).
 * Subdomains that you register for VPC load balancers are limited to 130 characters or fewer.
 * VPC ALBs listen on the same VPC subnets that the cluster worker nodes are allocated on unless the Kubernetes load balancer service is created with the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets` or `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone` annotations, which limit traffic to specific nodes.
-    * [Versions 1.25 and later]{: tag-warm-gray} The subnets and zones of the VPC ALB can be updated or modified after the ALB is created.
+    * The subnets and zones of the VPC ALB can be updated or modified after the ALB is created.
 If you add more zones to the cluster or update the Kubernetes load balancer service with the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets` or `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone` annotations, the VPC ALB is updated to listen on the new subnets.
-    * [Versions 1.24 and earlier]{: tag-warm-gray} The subnets and zones of the VPC ALB cannot be changed after the ALB is created.
-If you add more zones to the cluster, the VPC ALB is not updated to listen for incoming traffic on the new zones.
-You can route incoming traffic to all backend worker nodes in the cluster across all zones, but you cannot change the VPC subnets that the VPC ALB listens on.
 * VPC NLBs listen only on a single VPC subnet in a single zone.
 They cannot be configured to listen on multiple VPC subnets or to listen on multiple zones.
 You can specify the single subnet for an NLB to listen on with the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets` or `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone` annotations.
-    * [Versions 1.25 and later]{: tag-warm-gray} VPC NLBs forward incoming traffic to all worker nodes in the cluster unless you restrict incoming traffic to specific worker nodes with the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-node-selector` or `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone annotations`.
+    * VPC NLBs forward incoming traffic to all worker nodes in the cluster unless you restrict incoming traffic to specific worker nodes with the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-node-selector` or `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone annotations`.
 To limit traffic to a specific zone, you can use these annotations to specify worker nodes in that zone.
-    * [Versions 1.24 and earlier]{: tag-warm-gray} VPC NLBs forward incoming traffic only to the cluster worker nodes that are in the same zone the ALB listens in.
 * Disabling load balancer NodePort allocation is not supported for VPC load balancers.
 * VPC ALBs only: Mixed protocol load balancer services are not currently supported in IBM Cloud Kubernetes Service.
 You cannot specify both TCP and UDP ports in your load balancer definition.
 * VPC NLBs can be set up with both UDP and TCP on the same VPC LB, but the listening port must be different.